tomlm/CShell/README.md

 ### Custom - CmdShell
-To make working with CShell familiar to windows CMD programmers there is a class called CmdShell which adds methods that look like CMD style methods.
+To make working with CShell familiar to windows CMD programmers there is a class called CmdShell which adds methods that look like CMD style commands.

 | Method       | Description                                                                                        |
 |--------------|----------------------------------------------------------------------------------------------------|